ehurturk/RCMaps/README.md

 ## RC Maps

 This is a project that aims to create a student portal-like native mobile application, using React Native.
 This project has been created within the RC MIT Launch club.
-This project is currently maintained by 2 people, who are:
+This project is currently maintained and developed by 2 people, who are:

 1) Emir Hurturk (me) - Lead Developer
 2) Efe Ozbal - Lead Developer